Pride parades in South Africa: Johannesburg

 The Gay and Lesbian Organisation of the Witwatersrand (GLOW) was founded by gay anti-apartheid activist Simon Nkoli in 1988.
 The first South African pride parade was held towards the end of the apartheid era in Johannesburg on 13 October 1990, the first such event on the African continent.
 The first event attended by 800 people was initiated and organised by GLOW, and the crowd was addressed by Nkoli, Donné Rundle, Beverly Ditsie, Edwin Cameron and gay Dutch Reformed Church minister Hendrik Pretorius.
 In his speech, Nkoli said:

 Section Nine of the country's 1996 Constitution provides for equality and freedom from discrimination on the grounds of sexual orientation among other factors.
 Over time, the celebration factor came to overshadow the protest factor despite ongoing social issues.
 The 2012 parade was marred by a clash between activist participants and members of the Joburg Pride organising body, and the organising body disbanded in April 2013 due to internal conflict about whether the event should continue to be used for political advocacy.
 Two new committees were formed around May 2013.
 One of them was called "Johannesburg Pride" and would carry on the history of the oldest and largest LGBTQIA Pride in South Africa & (Africa), The other committee would organise a "Johannesburg People's Pride", which is "envisioned as an inclusive and explicitly political movement for social justice".
 As of June 2019, Johannesburg Pride is the largest Pride event in Africa.

+Johannesburg pride has recently faced controversy due to the commercialisation of Pride.
+After publicly stating that Amazon would be a sponsor of pride 2025, various queer communities decided to boycott JHB pride, as Amazon is currently funding genocide.
+This was met by a response from Kaye Ally (the self-claimed “founder” of JHB pride) where she denied being sponsored by Amazon.
+As part of her official response Mrs. Ally included videos of hate speech and insinuated that the groups choosing to boycott JHB pride was the source of the video.
+This was false information spread with the intent of causing division among the queer community.

+In response to the way this backlash was addressed, a group of queer protesters holding “no pride in genocide” and “free Palestine” posters lead the 2025 JHB pride march.
+The protestors held a moment of silence for all those who are currently oppressed, specifically focusing on the genocides that are occurring globally as well as for LGBTQ+ members who have been lost due to hatred.
+The group voiced their concerns regarding rainbow- and pink-washing of genocide and proclaimed that this should not be done in the name of all queer people.